The Institute

 The Occitanie Region provides financial support for selected projects called “Défis Clés Occitanie”, for “Key challenges”, which are collective strategies driven by the region’s scientific community, in connection with themes identified as key priorities.
 The Region is committed to involving universities and research labs in the proposed collective strategies, with the objective to cover the entire Research – Innovation continuum (economic and/or societal valorization): in addition to the objectives of scientific quality and academic structuring, these “Key-challenges” projects provide the opportunity to further develop cooperation with socio-economic players in the region (companies, local authorities, associations).

-Funded by the Occitanie Region for five years, the Institute for Cybersecurity in Occitanie (ICO) was launched in January 2022, with the aim of positioning Occitanie among the leaders in cybersecurity in France.
-The ICO reinforces this dynamic by stimulating upstream research, developing training, fostering collaborations and promoting scientific advances to support and federate players in this field.
+Funded by the Occitanie Region for five years, the Occitanie Cybersecurity Institute (ICO) was launched in January 2022, with the aim of positioning Occitanie among the leaders in cybersecurity in France.
+ICO reinforces this dynamic by stimulating upstream research, developing training, fostering collaborations and promoting scientific advances to support and federate players in this field.

 Strategic documents